Welcome to Bioinformatics at Freie Universität Berlin!

 We are now offering an International Master Degree Program in English.

-More details on program profiles, admission requirements, application you will find here.
+More details on program profiles, admission requirements, application you will in the Online Studies Selection Guide (OSA, Online-Studienfachwahl-Assistent) for the Master's program in Bioinformatics!

 If you need any help (after admission) please contact the international office at our department!